rmrfslashbin/mastopost/README.md

 - Copy `config.DIST.json` to `config.json` and edit as needed.
 - Move the json file to the default location, or explicitly set the `--config` flag.
 - cfg: print the default location of the config file.
 This is the location the CLI will look for the config file, unless the `--config` flag is set.
+- rss-xpost: Post RSS feed items to Mastodon.
   - oneshot: Run the application once.
 This is useful to run the application locally or via a cron job.
   - job: job management commands.
 Run `mastopost job --help` for usage information.
     - add: Add a job to AWS Event Bridge.
     - delete: Delete a job from AWS Event Bridge.
     - list: List jobs in AWS Event Bridge.
     - status: Get the status of a job in AWS Event Bridge.
 Also enable or disable a job.
-- lambda: manage lambda functions (not yet implemented).
+- lambda: manage lambda functions.
+  - install: Install the lambda function to AWS Lambda.
+  - uninstall: Uninstall the lambda function from AWS Lambda.

 ### CLI Configuration
 The CLI config file is JSON file with the following structure: